Characterizations of symplectic polar spaces: Introduction

+\begin{remark} The hypothesis that $\cS$ is embeddable cannot be dropped from any of Theorem \ref{mainthm 3}, Lemma \ref{nuovo} or Corollary \ref{main thm 2}.
+Indeed non-embeddable polar spaces exist which satisfy $(\ast)$; hence they also satisfy $(B)$, since $(\ast)$ implies $(B)$ regardless of embeddability, as one can see by recalling that non-embeddable polar spaces have rank at most 3 and rephrasing $(B)$ in the finite rank case.
+For instance, $(\ast)$ trivially holds in every non-embeddable polar space of rank 3, since all hyperplanes of such a polar space are singular (Cohen and Shult \cite{CS90}).
+Non-embeddable polar spaces of rank 3 also satisfy property $(A)$ of Lemma \ref{nuovo} (Section \ref{MT3}, Result \ref{MTA}).
+Non-embeddable generalized quadrangles also exist which satisfy $(\ast)$ but not $(A)$.
+Two examples of this kind will be discussed in Section \ref{MT3}. \end{remark}

+As proved in \cite[Lemma 5.5]{PVM} (see also this paper, Proposition \ref{A0}), when $\rk(\cS) < \infty$ a pair $\{a,b\}$ of non-collinear points satisfies $(A)$ if and only if $\{a,b\}^{\perp\perp} = \{N, N'\}^\perp$ for any choice of mutually disjoint generators $N$ and $N'$ of $\{a,b\}^\perp$.
+We say that a pair $\{a,b\}$ with this property is {\em regular}.
+Indeed the above property is a natural generalization of regularity as defined for generalized quadrangles (Van Maldeghem \cite{HVM1}, also Payne and Thas \cite{PT} for the finite case).
+On the other hand, without assuming that $\rk(\cS) < \infty$, let $\cS$ be embeddable.
+Then, as we shall prove in Section \ref{B centric}, property $(B)$ of Lemma \ref{nuovo} is equivalent to the following: for any point $c$ collinear with neither $a$ nor $b$ the triad $\{a,b,c\}$ is {\em centric}, namely $\{a,b,c\}^\perp$ contains a generator of $\{a,b\}^\perp$.
+(This is also a quite natural generalization of the concept of being centric as defined for generalized quadrangles.)
+Accordingly, in the finite rank case Corollary \ref{main thm 2} can be rephrased in the following way, which reminds us of well known characterizations of symplectic generalized quadrangles.

+\begin{corollary} An embeddable polar space $\cS$ of finite rank is symplectic if and only if all pairs of non-collinear points of $\cS$ are regular and all triads of mutually non-collinear points of $\cS$ are centric. \end{corollary}

-A different characterization of symplectic polar spaces, where not even embeddability is assumed, has been suggested by Hendrik Van Maldeghem \cite{HVM2} to the third author of this paper.
-Here it is: \begin{theorem} A non-degenerate thick-lined polar space $\cS$ of rank $n \geq 2$ is symplectic if and only if every singular hyperplane of $\cS$ meets every hyperbolic line of $\cS$ non-trivially. \end{theorem}
+Referring the reader to Section \ref{sect5} for more on properties $(A)$ and $(B)$ we now turn to our second main theorem.
+Its statement has been suggested by Hendrik Van Maldeghem \cite{HVM2} to the fourth author of this paper.

+\begin{theorem} A polar space $\cS$ is symplectic if and only if every singular hyperplane of $\cS$ meets every hyperbolic line of $\cS$ non-trivially. \end{theorem} Note that in this theorem we do not assume $\cS$ to be embeddable.
+A proof of Theorem \ref{Hendrik 1} will be given in Section \ref{sect6}.